katiechurchwell/CMS-blog/README.md

 [screenshot will go here]

 ## Installation
-Either visit the deployed site or take it and run with it.

-## Usage
 - Clone the repository.
 - Run `node install` in the terminal.
 - Create a `.env` file at the root directory and add your mysql credentials: